dsdinter/Azure-VM-clone/README.md

 ==============

 Azure Powershell script to clone VMs accross Subscription or within the same.

-The Original script comes from: http://gallery.technet.microsoft.com/scriptcenter/Copy-a-Virtual-Machine-83d192a5#content
+This script is based from below work. http://gallery.technet.microsoft.com/scriptcenter/Copy-a-Virtual-Machine-83d192a5#content